 Donald Lam’s practice focuses on advising small privately held businesses and individuals in business formation, commercial transactions, merger and acquisitions and technology licensing matters.
-He speaks fluent Chinese (Cantonese) and English.
+He speaks fluent Chinese (Cantonese).

 Business and Mergers & Acquisitions Representation